© Crown copyright 2020

 25. Late return penalties

 The filing date for the return is 6 July.
-If we don’t receive the return by 19 July it will attract a penalty of £100 per month or part month of lateness, for every 50 or part-batch of 50 employees provided with benefits.
+If we don’t receive the return by 19 July it may attract a penalty of £100 per month or part month of lateness, for every 50 or part-batch of 50 employees provided with benefits.

 26. Quick guide to working out, reporting and paying Class 1A NICs

-There is more information in paragraphs 9 to 25.
+There’s more information in paragraphs 9 to 25.

 Establish whether Class 1A NICs are due.

-Please read paragraphs 4 to 8.
+Read paragraphs 4 to 8.